Tips on Feeding Your Tomatoes & Chiles and Other Heavy Feeders

 2. Use Fertilisers Designed for Heavy Feeders

-- Nitrogen (N) for leafy growth.
+• Nitrogen (N) for vegetative growth

 3. Feed Regularly During the Growing Season